Oekaki-Connect/web-novel-static-generator/README.md

 This method keeps your source code (and unpublished chapters) private while publishing only the built site.

-Look up how to setup a domain with a github repo if you want to use a domain.
+Look up how to setup a domain with a GitHub repo if you want to use a domain.
 We're doing this with ocwn.net!

 1. **Create two repositories:**
    - **Source repository**: Your private repository with the generator code (e.g., `my-novel-source`)